buttplugio/awesome-buttplug/README.md

 ## Deprecated Projects

+**Projects listed here are assumed to not work anymore, either due to developer attrition or related service shutdown.
+The list here is preserved so other developers can use the projects for inspiration and examples.**

 - [In Heat Overwatch Mod](https://github.com/Furimanejo/In-Heat)
   - Free, open source, repo at https://github.com/Furimanejo/In-Heat
   - Uses computer vision to track Heat Bar in Overwatch and control sex toys based on levels.